dev-SR/exercise/Py/07functions_adv/README.md

 #print global variable global_var
 print(global_var)

-#print local variable local_var
+#print local variable of the function
 print(local_var)

 ```

-    This is local variable
+    inside fn: This is local variable
-    This is global variable
+    inside fn: This is global variable
     This is global variable